 Keeping Your Contact Information up to Date

 If it’s been a few years since you’ve taken out your loans, you’ve probably finished school and started your career.
 This also means you’ve probably moved at least once.
-The contact information in the NSLDS should be checked and updated if necessary.
+The contact information in your student aid file should be checked and updated if necessary.

 You can easily update your information by clicking “Your Contact Info” in the menu bar.